sgryphon/kubernetes-ipv6/README.md

 Linux does have some limited ability to proxy NDP, but it is limited to individual addresses; a better solution is to use `ndppd`, the Neighbor Discovery Protocol Proxy Daemon, which supports proxying of entire ranges of addresses, https://github.com/DanielAdolfsson/ndppd

 This will respond to neighbor solicitation requests with advertisement of the Pod and Service addresses, allowing the upstream router to know to send those packets to the host.
-Use your addresses ranges in the configuration, advertising the Pod `/104` range automatically based on known routes, and the entire `/112` Service range.
+Use your addresses ranges in the configuration, advertising the Pod `/104` range automatically based on known routes, which includes individual pods (from `ip -6 route show`), and the entire `/112` Service range (as a static range).

 ```bash
 # Install